15 medical inventions of the 1800's that defined modern medicine

 He was convinced, correctly as it turned out, that cleanliness during surgery was vitally important to the efficacy of the procedure and subsequent recovery of the patient.
 This was revolutionary thinking at the time.

-Lister successfully developed many antiseptic surgical methods, especially with the use of carbolic acid to clean wounds and instruments.
-He published his results in The Lancet in a series of six articles from March to July 1867.
+Lister successfully developed many antiseptic surgical methods, especially using carbolic acid to clean wounds and instruments.
+He published his results in The Lancet in six articles from March to July 1867.

-This was a live vaccine that he had isolated from cholera sufferers in Marseilles.
+He had isolated this live vaccine from cholera sufferers in Marseilles.
 He used it to treat over 50,000 people in Valencia during an epidemic.
 Later Waldemar Haffkine developed another cholera vaccine with milder side effects and tested it in Calcutta between 1893 and 1896.

 Cholera vaccines have since become vitally important to world health, so much so, that the WHO recognize it on their list of Essential Medicines.

-In 1895, Wilhelm Rontgen became the first person to systematically study and name X-Rays.
+In 1895, Wilhelm Rontgen became the first to study and name X-Rays systematically.
 He was not, however, the first to observe their effects.

-Willhelm was a Professor at Wuerzburg University in Germany at the time who was working with a cathode-ray tube in his laboratory.
+At the time, Willhelm was a Professor at Wuerzburg University in Germany working with a cathode-ray tube in his laboratory.
 He noticed that when the tube was shielded with heavy black paper, a green-colored fluorescent light was generated by barium platinocyanide crystals on a nearby table.

 9. The Smallpox Vaccine Was a World's First

-Smallpox had ravaged human civilization for millennia prior to the development of an effective vaccine for it.
+Smallpox had ravaged human civilization for millennia before developing an effective vaccine.
 Thanks to the groundbreaking work of one Edward Jenner in the closing years of the 18th Century, it is no longer an issue today.

-Jenner famously demonstrated the effectiveness of cowpox to immunize humans from the much more serious smallpox virus.
+Jenner famously demonstrated the effectiveness of cowpox in immunizing humans from the much more severe smallpox virus.
 This treatment was later exported to the New World in 1800 by Dr. John Clinch - a friend of Jenner.

-Jenner has since become a legend of medical science and his work paved the way for the practical eradication of smallpox from the world.
-He is widely credited as the "father of immunology".
+Jenner has since become a legend of medical science, and his work paved the way for practically eradicating smallpox from the world.
+He is widely credited as the "father of immunology."

-The great Louis Pasteur and Robert Koch identified 'germs' as the cause of many diseases around the world.
-They were able to develop their groundbreaking theory, in part, thanks to the significant advancements in microscope technology.
+The great Louis Pasteur and Robert Koch identified 'germs' as the cause of many diseases worldwide.
+They were able to develop their groundbreaking theory, partly thanks to the significant advancements in microscope technology.

-11. Leukemia Is First Described as a Blood Disorder in 1845
+11. Leukemia was first described as a blood disorder in 1845

 John Hughes Bennet was an English physician and pathologist who first described leukemia as a blood disorder in 1845.
 Despite this, Leukemia was first described as a disease (though the source was not identified) by Alfred Velpeau in 1827.